tanujvyas10/hackVSIT/README.md

 #### hackVSIT

-We are developing a platform using Ethereum and Solidity to imporve and optimize the money transaction mechanism of any public funded organisation/NGO.
+We are developing a platform using Ethereum and Solidity to improve and optimize the money transaction mechanism of any public funded organisation/NGO.

 Features:-